gliderkite/bkup/README.md

 that does not exist or it's older than the related file in the source directory.

 ```
-cargo run --release -- update <source> <destination>
+cargo run --release -- update -s <source> -d <destination>
 ```

-For a list of possible options run the help command:
+For a list of possible options run with `--help`:

 ```
-cargo run -- --help
+USAGE:
+    bkup [FLAGS] [SUBCOMMAND]

+FLAGS:
+    -d, --daemon     Run as a background process
+    -h, --help       Prints help information
+    -V, --version    Prints version information

+SUBCOMMANDS:
+    help      Prints this message or the help of the given subcommand(s)
+    update    Update the destination folder according to its delta with the source folder
 ```